kristjank/ark-presentation-ots-2018/PITCHME.md

 ---

 ### WHAT IS ARK?
->*Ark aims to create an entire ecosystem of linked chains by providing easy to use tools to deploy your own blockchain.*
+>@fa[quote-left] Ark aims to create an entire ecosystem of linked chains by providing easy to use tools to deploy your own blockchain.@fa[quote-right]

-- ARK is Open-Source [MIT License]
+- ARK is Open-Source by design [MIT License]
   - 50+ repositories
   - 20000+ commits
 - Highly flexible and adaptable